nmke-de/scalp/README.md

 In order to fetch Itoa, type `git submodule update --init --remote` first.
 If you want to update this submodule, you need to type `git submodule update --remote` instead.

+In order to link against the default libc on your system instead of dietlibc, set the following environment variables like this:

+- `LIBC=-lc`
+- `LDFLAGS=''`
+- `LD=cc`

 Type `make`.
 To install, type `make install`.

 ## Usage